 Staying in a Disney Resort

-- Accommodation is more expensive (from $136 plus tax a night), but you can save on transport and tickets (if you book a package).
+- Accommodation is more expensive (from $154 plus tax a night).

 - Free shuttle buses between resorts and parks so you don’t need to rent a car or pay for parking.
 You now need to pay for transport from the airport, though.

-- Access to Extra Magic Hours where you can enter parks before other guests or stay later.
-This is especially useful for new popular rides like Avatar at Animal Kingdom and the Star Wars rides at Hollywood Studios.
+- Resort guests can enter all parks 30 minutes early every day.
+This is especially useful for popular rides like Avatar at Animal Kingdom and Rise of Resistance at Hollywood Studios.

-- You can make restaurant reservations 180 days before you check-in plus up to 10 days of your trip (off-site guests don’t get those extra 10 days).
-This is useful if you want to eat in a popular restaurant like Cinderella’s Royal Table.
+- You can make restaurant reservations 60 days before check-in plus up to 10 days of your trip (off-site guests don’t get those extra 10 days).
+This is useful if you want to eat in a popular restaurant like Space 220.

 - Packages purchased in park stores can be delivered to your resort.

-Our room at All Star Music was similar to the basic motel rooms we usually book off-site with two double beds, an ensuite bathroom, air conditioning, free wifi, TV, and a mini-fridge (but no kettle).
+Our room at All-Star Music was similar to the basic motel rooms we stayed in off-site with two double beds, an ensuite bathroom, air conditioning, free wifi, TV, and a mini-fridge (but no kettle).

 It took us 20–40 minutes to get from All-Star Music to the parks including wait time for the bus which was never more than 15 minutes.